Jbleezy/BO2-Reimagined/README.md

 * Fire: projectiles fire all at once
 * Fire: projectiles fire in a straight line
 * Fire: decreased spread between projectiles by 50%
+* Fire: awards points for damage
+* Fire: decreased kill points from 60 to 50
 * Fire upgraded: increased charge level 2 projectile count from 2 to 3
 * Fire upgraded: increased charge level 3 lava duration from 5 seconds to 7.5 seconds
 * Fire upgraded: decreased charge level 3 lava damage radius by 20% (same as charge level 2)